The ugly side of humanity does not dwell only with the downtrodden...

 The sunlight twinkled on his eyelids as he stirred from his stupor.
 His joints were stiff, but the warmth of the rays felt good on his aching body.
-Still woozy he pushed open the makeshift door and stumbled outside.
-The wintry air struck him and it felt like being pricked by a thousand needles.
+Still woozy, he pushed open the makeshift door and stumbled outside.
+The wintry air struck him like being pricked by a thousand needles.
 Randy shivered.

 “Henry!” he shouted and waited for a response.
 Nothing.
 “Henry!” he yelled louder.
 While the shout caused an avalanche of pain in his head, he enjoyed sparring with Henry more.

 Something inside stirred.
 The shack wobbled.
 The sound of heavy breathing and grunting struck Randy’s ears.
 He smiled.

 “Get up you old coot!
 It’s nearly nine o’clock,” He lied.
 He had no idea what time it was.

 “Yeah, yeah.
 Go back to yer pile ‘a rubble and leave me alone,” Henry voiced, cross and husky.

 “Come on,” Randy banged on the door a few times, “we’ll go down to the square.
 It’ll be warmer there than the docks.”